microsoft/BotBuilder-Samples/samples/javascript_nodejs/25.logger/README.md

 # loggerBot
 This bot demonstrates the transcript logging middleware in the nodejs SDK.
-The files `CustomLogger.d.ts` and `CustomLogger.js` contain a custom implementation of the logging middleware.
+The file `customLogger.js` contains a custom implementation of the logging middleware.

 This bot has been created using [Microsoft Bot Framework][10], and demonstrates how to create a bot that stores transcript logs of the conversation.